Oakland County Step-Parent Adoption Lawyer

 If the child’s non-custodial parent is not willing to voluntarily surrender their parental rights, the court must find that the non-custodial parent had the ability to support the minor child and has failed to do so for two or more years and that the non-custodial parent had the ability to maintain a relationship with the minor child and has failed to do so for two or more years.
 The person petitioning to adopt the child can allege this in their petition for adoption, and must attach an additional form swearing to the truth of that allegation.

 In a landmark case for step-parent adoption the Michigan Supreme Court upheld a Court of Appeals ruling that required the custodial parent to have sole legal custody before a petition for step-parent adoption can be filed.
-For details on this decision, click on our blog post detailing this important adoption case.
+For details on this decision, check our blog post detailing this important adoption case.
 Because this case was controversial, legislation has been proposed to eliminate what many characterize as an onerous requirement for any petitioner of step-parent adoption.

 The final requirement for a successful step-parent adoption is the consent of the child.
 If the would-be adoptee is 14 or older then they must consent to the step-parent adoption.
 As with many things, this is accomplished through the use of a government issued form, available from the State Court Administrator’s website.